Join us this Saturday morning for our

 Friends of Lake Hiawatha Action Teams and Leaders

 We have simple actions you can take to help out with each of our Action Teams.

-Lake Clean Ups Team – contact Penny Fuller to get involved – every Saturday in the spring, summer and fall, we meet at 9am at the Lake Hiawatha Park Building to clean up trash from Lake Hiawatha on foot and in kayaks.
+Lake Clean Up Team – contact Penny Fuller or Sean Connaughty to get involved.
+On weekend mornings spring, summer and fall, we frequently meet ~9am near Lake Hiawatha Park Building or other chosen section to clean up trash from Lake Hiawatha on foot and in kayaks.

-- Simple Action – Mark your Calendar for our Earth Day Clean Up Saturday April 21 2018 9am to Noon at Lake Hiawatha with the MCWD and MPRB
+- Simple Action – Update your Calendar for our Earth Day Clean Up now rescheduled to Saturday May 12th 2018 9:30am to Noon at Lake Hiawatha with the MCWD and MPRB